manuel-sam/Kultra-Mega-Stores-SQL-Analysis/README.md

 In addition to the main dataset, a separate `Order_Status` table was later provided.
 This table contains the `Order_ID` and a new field called `Order_Status`, which tracks whether an item was returned.
 I used a SQL JOIN operation to merge this table with the main dataset to gain insights into returns by segment and customer.
 This additional data was essential for answering the question on customer returns and improved the overall depth of the analysis.

-These variables work together to give a complete picture of Kultra Mega Stores’ operations—covering customer behavior, product trends, sales performance, logistics, and returns.
+These variables work together to give a complete picture of Kultra Mega Stores’ operations, covering customer behavior, product trends, sales performance, logistics, and returns.

-### The dataset contains transactional data such as:
-- Customer and segment information
-- Product categories and sub-categories
-- Order and shipping details
-- Revenue, profit, and shipping cost

 ## Objectives
 The analysis is split into two case scenarios: